PrimarisEquilibrium/Suika-Game-Clone/README.md

     4. Fruit Merges
      a.
 Allow fruits to be merged into higher tiers.
 [DONE]
      b.
 New fruits spawn at the collision point of the two collided fruits.
+[DONE]

     5. Scoring